brownman/pages.github.com/index.md

 If your Jekyll site is not transforming properly after you push it to GitHub, it's useful to run the converter locally so you can see any parsing errors.
 In order to do this, you'll want to use the same version that we use.

-We currently use <span style="font-weight: bold; color: #0a0;">Jekyll 0.5.7</span> and run it with the equivalent command:
+We currently use <span style="font-weight: bold; color: #0a0;">Jekyll 0.6.0</span> and run it with the equivalent command:

-    jekyll --pygments
+    jekyll --pygments --safe

 As of December 27, 2009, you can completely opt-out of Jekyll processing by creating a file named `.nojekyll` in the root of your pages repo and pushing that to GitHub.
 This should only be necessary if your site uses directories that begin with an underscore, as Jekyll sees these as special dirs and does not copy them to the final destination.